Contactt.a.m.homan@ tue.nl +31 40 247 5878 Gemini zuid 2.136

-Tess Homan is an assistant professor at the Multiphase and Reactive Flows group in the Department of Mechanical Engineering at Eindhoven University of Technology (TU/e).
+Tess Homan is an assistant professor at the Power and Flow group in the Department of Mechanical Engineering at Eindhoven University of Technology (TU/e).
 Her main research interest is fundamental fluid dynamics.
 Experimental techniques, with an emphasis on data analysis, are used to gather understanding in the fields of fluid-particle flow, bubbly flow, and biological systems.

 Tess Homan studied Applied Physics at the university of Twente with a master in Fluid Physics.
 In 2013 she obtained a PhD on the subject of interstitial air and granular matter under supervision of prof. dr. Devaraj van der Meer and prof. dr. Detlef Lohse.
 She did a first postdoc at ENS de Lyon on three-phase flows, followed by a second postdoc in Biophysics at Université Claude Bernard Lyon 1.
-In 2018 she became an assistent professor in the Multiphase and Reactive Flows group of prof. dr. Niels Deen.
+In 2018 she became an assistent professor in the Power and Flow group.

 Reduction kinetics of combusted iron powder using hydrogenPowder Technology (2022)